 According to Realtor Magazine, 72% of the time, buyers use the lender that the agent refers.
 How do lenders meet realtors to get those referrals?
-Lenders can meet realtors through many methods, but a common one is to ply them with what I like to call the three D’s, bringing doughnuts to the weekly realtor meeting, picking up the tab for drinks, or buying a realtor dinner.
+Lenders can meet realtors through many methods.
+A common one is to ply them with what I like to call the three D’s.
+Bringing doughnuts to the weekly realtor meeting.
+Picking up the tab for drinks.
+And buying a realtor dinner.
 The endgame is to make a realtor like you and hope that they become a referral source.
 Is there a better way?

 I would certainly consider anyone that an industry professional, such as a realtor, refers.
 However, instead of blindly following that lead, I would ask a lot of questions.
-I would make some comparisons and pick the loan officer that I thought would provide competitive terms, the most experience, the highest level of technology, safety for my sensitive personal information, transparency, and would close my loan on time.
+I would make some comparisons and pick the loan officer that I thought would provide a lot of things.
+Such as, competitive terms, the most experience, the highest level of technology, safety for my sensitive personal information, transparency, and would close my loan on time.

 Are you comfortable with accepting a realtor’s referral for a mortgage lender with no outside research of your own?